All Episodes

 The Clinton campaign's abrupt cancellation of scheduled appearances here is leaving members of the Sikh community dismayed and demanding an explanation.

-Traditional food, elaborate costumes, ritual, sword fighting were on display as thousands of Sikhs celebrated a religious festival here yesterday.
+Traditional food, elaborate costumes, ritual sword fighting were on display as thousands of Sikhs celebrated a religious festival here yesterday.

 But the expected guest of honor, Senator Clinton, was a no-show.

-Some organizers cited security reasons for Hillary's sudden withdrawal, an advertisement in a Sikh newspaper said the fundraiser, which was also to have featured President Clinton as a guest, had been postponed to the advice of the Secret Service.
+An advertisement in a Sikh newspaper said the fundraiser, which was also to have featured President Clinton as a guest, had been postponed due to the advice of the Secret Service.

-Others involved said some of those planning the fundraiser failed either the campaign's vetting process or a Secret Service Review.
+Others involved said some of those planning the fundraiser failed either the campaign's vetting process or a Secret Service review.

-Whatever prompted a late change, many of those who attended yesterday's festival and parade were upset, underscoring the risks of a backlash against Mrs. Clinton as her campaign tightens its standards in an effort to avoid another fundraising scandal.
+Whatever prompted the late change, many of those who attended yesterday's festival and parade were upset, underscoring the risks of a backlash against Mrs. Clinton as her campaign tightens its standards in an effort to avoid another fundraising scandal.

 We don't know what the reason is.